JohnTitor99/Trading-strategy-MACD/README.md

 ```shell
 pip install -r requirements.txt
 ```
-It is presumed that you have obtained an [API token with @BotFather](https://core.telegram.org/bots#botfather)
+It is presumed that you have obtained an [API token with @BotFather](https://core.telegram.org/bots#botfather).

 Now put your token in config.py file in variable 'TOKEN'.
 And put your message id in 'CHAT_ID'.

-Then you can now run file 'trade_bot.py'.
+Then you can run file 'trade_bot.py'.
 If you've done everything good, you'll receive a message from bot: 'Bot is now running.
 To see available commands: /help'.
-# Sources
+## Sources

 The strategy used in this bot was taken from this [video](https://www.youtube.com/watch?v=rf_EQvubKlk&list=LL&index=1).